rumblesan/improviz/docs/configuration.md

 Zero is the primary display.
 One would be the next attached display to the machine.

-This can also be set by the *fillscreen* key in the confifg file.
+This can also be set by the *fullscreen* key in the confifg file.

 ```yaml
 fullscreen: 0